jimporter/bfg9000/doc/user/reference.md

 {: .subtitle}

 Create [pkg-config][pkg-config] information for this project and install it along with the rest of the installed files.
-All of these arguments are optional and will be automatically inferred from the rest of the build where possible.
+In addition, create an `-uninstalled` variant of the pkg-config file to allow it to be used prior to installing the project.

+All of the arguments below are optional and will be automatically inferred from the rest of the build where possible.
 Unless otherwise noted, these arguments correspond directly to the fields in the pkg-config `.pc` file.

 * *name*: The name of the package (to be used at the name of the `.pc` file)
 * *desc_name*: A human-readable name for the package (stored as the `Name`